- To serve as a primary source of information on the flora and

-New Regional Web Site now brings you records from over 60 herbaria focusing on the Northern Great Plains of North Dakota, South DAkota, Nebraska, Kansas, Minnesota, Iowa, Illinois & Missouri.
+New Regional Web Site now brings you records from herbaria in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Illinois, Missouri, and Texas.
 Some herbaria are just getting started on digitization- but they are getting started; others are well on their way.
 Link to site [Nov.
 07, 2013]

 Svalbard [Norway] Seed Bank [video, downloaded 25 June, 2013]

 Bioluminescent fungi [BBC news, Jan 16, 2013]